penk/Kakuhomaru-bridge/README.md

 ## Ordering the PCB

-To get started with your custom PCB, upload the [production file](./production/kakuhomaru-bridge-gerbers.zip) to your preferred PCB manufacturer, such as JLCPCB or PCBWay.
+To get started with your PCB order, upload the [production file](./production/kakuhomaru-bridge-gerbers.zip) to your preferred PCB manufacturer, such as JLCPCB or PCBWay.
 Ensure you select `Castellated Holes`—essential for the functionality of our bridge pickup.

 Here are the specifications I used for our prototype: